 - 1. Follow the safety guidelines listed in the Safety instructions section. - 2.
 Follow the procedure listed in the Before working inside your system section. - 3.
-Turn off the sled using the operating system commands or the CMC, and ensure that the front panel indicator of the sled is not lit.
+If installed, remove the front bezel from the PowerEdge VRTX enclosure. - 4.
+Turn off the server module using the operating system commands or the CMC, and ensure that the server module is turned off